There are different tests you can get to check if you have coronavirus (COVID-19). The test you need depends on why you're getting tested.

 - PCR tests – mainly for people with symptoms, they're sent to a lab to be checked

-- rapid lateral flow tests – only for people who do not have symptoms, they give a result in 30 minutes using a device similar to a pregnancy test
+- rapid lateral flow tests – only for people who do not have symptoms, they give a quick result using a device similar to a pregnancy test

 Both tests are free.

 Get a PCR test as soon as possible if you have any of these symptoms, even if mild:

 - a high temperature

 - a loss or change to your sense of smell or taste

 Stay at home until you get your test result – only leave your home to have a test.
 Check if people you live with need to self-isolate

 Regular tests if you do not have symptoms

 Anyone can now get regular rapid lateral flow tests without having symptoms.